 The Uyghur people are one of China’s 55 ethnic minorities.
 Centralized in the nation’s westernmost province, Uyghurs are a Turkic people and have few cultural or linguistic similarities with China’s Han majority.
-Due to a complicated history of land ownership, there is an ongoing separatist movement among some Uyghurs with the Chinese government, which tends to paint all related demonstrations as terrorist acts.
+Due to a complicated history of land ownership, there is an ongoing tension between some Uyghurs and the Chinese government.

 The majority of China’s Uyghur peoples live in Xinjiang province.
 The name is short for Xinjiang Uyghur Autonomous Region and is referred to by separatists as East Turkestan.
 Xinjiang is one of the most geographically diverse provinces, encompassing lakes, deserts, grasslands, mountains, and more.